WebReflection/neverland/README.md

 #### About Missing Hooks

-At this experimental point, all hooks that are not really suggested, such [useMutationEffect](https://reactjs.org/docs/hooks-reference.html#usemutationeffect) and [useLayoutEffect](https://reactjs.org/docs/hooks-reference.html#uselayouteffect), or that behave in a quite too magic way, such [useMemo](https://reactjs.org/docs/hooks-reference.html#usememo), are not part of this tiny _hyperHTML_ wrapper, and also most likely not needed in a component-less _hyperHTML_ world.
+At this experimental point, all hooks that are not really suggested, such [useLayoutEffect](https://reactjs.org/docs/hooks-reference.html#uselayouteffect), or that behave in a quite too magic way, such [useMemo](https://reactjs.org/docs/hooks-reference.html#usememo), are not part of this tiny _hyperHTML_ wrapper, and also most likely not needed in a component-less _hyperHTML_ world.

 ### How To ...